Dermal fillers are volumising gels that can be used to restore lost volume, add volume in areas of natural deficiency and reshape facial features.

 - Cross-linking: (how entangled the gel particles are);

 - Hygroscopicity: (how much water volume the gel can hold);

-- Monophasic or biphasic: (mono – all HA particles in the gel are the same; biphasic – the gel contains two different types of HA particles);
+- Monophasic or biphasic: (mono – all filler particles in the gel are the same; biphasic – the gel contains two different types of filler particles);

-- HA concentration: (how much hyaluronic acid is present in a given quantity of the gel);
+- Filler concentration: (how much filler molecule is present in a given quantity of the gel);

 - Viscoelasticity (G’ or G-prime): (how resistant the gel is to a change in its shape, and its propensity to spring back to its original shape after any force or pressure applied to it has ceased);